 Given that the majority, if not all, of the disclosures GALs routinely make, fall within exceptions to the duty of confidentiality, what does it mean to say that the duty of confidentiality applies to GALs?
 GALs, like most lawyers, come into possession of much sensitive and important information, and like other lawyers, GALs are not free to use or disclose such information as they wish.
-While it is appropriate and indeed required that GALs make disclosures that advance the best interests of the ward, sometimes even over the objections of the ward, they may not make disclosures not required by their responsibilities that are adverse to the interests of the ward or that solely further the interests of the GAL or a third party.
-So for example, a GAL may not disclose information about the ward to assist a colleague in cross examining the former ward should they be an adverse witness in a matter.
-Similarly, a GAL who is in possession of financial information about an elderly ward may not use or disclose that information solely to benefit the GAL or a third person.
-To illustrate, while a GAL may disclose, over the objections of the ward, the fact that a ward may have a substance abuse disorder if the GAL reasonably believes the disclosure is in the best interests of the ward, the same GAL may not later disclose the same information to assist a future colleague in a law firm in cross examining the ward as a witness in a future matter.
+While it is appropriate and indeed required that GALs make disclosures that advance the best interests of the ward, sometimes even over the objections of the ward, they may not make disclosures not required by their responsibilities to competently represent the best interests of the ward.32 So for example, a GAL may not disclose information about the ward to assist another lawyer in cross examining the former ward should they be an adverse witness in a matter.33 Similarly, a GAL who is in possession of financial information about an elderly ward may not disclose that information solely for the benefit the GAL or a third person.
+To illustrate, while a GAL may disclose, over the objections of the ward, the fact that a ward may have a substance abuse disorder if the GAL reasonably believes the disclosure is in the best interests of the ward, the same GAL may not later disclose the same information to another lawyer from a different firm who asks the GAL whether the ward has had issues with substance abuse.
+While GALs are relatively free to make disclosures that are necessary to represent the best interests of the ward, the GAL must be mindful of the duty of confidentiality when considering requests for information or other possible disclosures that are not necessary to advance the best interests of the ward.

-The committee believes therefore that confidentiality duties found in SCRs 20:1.6, 20:1.8(b), and 20:1.9(c) are applicable to GALs representing the "best interests" of the ward and not the ward themselves, as required by SCR 20:4.5.
+The committee believes therefore that the duties found in SCRs 20:1.6, 20:1.8(b) and 20:1.9(c), are applicable to GALs representing the "best interests" of the ward and not the ward themselves, as required by SCR 20:4.5.
 Whether the evidentiary attorney client privilege applies to any communications to or from GALs is beyond the scope of this opinion.

-B. Contact with Represented Party - SCR 20:4.2
+B. Contact with represented party - SCR 20:4.2

-SCR 20:4.2 does not permit a lawyer representing a party in a matter to communicate about the matter with a person represented in the same matter without the permission of the lawyer representing that person.
+SCR 20:4.2 prohibits a lawyer representing a party in a matter to communicate about the matter with a person represented in the same matter without the permission of the lawyer representing that person.
 Wisconsin caselaw extends this protection to wards of GALs even if they are not clients represented by adversary counsel.